Skip to main content

 Caching

-To Enable caching for a route to serve identical requests from memory instead of calling the LLM again.
+Exact caching serves identical requests from memory instead of calling the LLM again.

 At the top level of the config.yaml, a cache object must be defined if any route has caching enabled.